MorganWade/DTP-GC-Project/README.md

 *we have not uploaded sample genome data here due to file size, but here is the link to the Ensembl page where we downloaded our Rat genome: http://www.ensembl.org/Rattus_norvegicus/Info/Index and here is a link to the latest genome assembly of the Fat Sand Rat from NCBI: ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/002/215/935/GCA_002215935.1_ASM221593v1/GCA_002215935.1_ASM221593v1_genomic.fna.gz*

+## Notes on the Versions

+There are two sets of scripts, each saved in it's own branch.
+This README.md is for all of tthem. - one in which all the query sequences from one species are in the same file & that query file as a whole gets BLASTed against the genome of interest and another where each query sequence is in a separate file and each separate query gets BLASTed against the genome of interest.

+This is because we realized BLAST might find some of the shorter query sequences multiple times in each genome, thereby artificially altering the hit count.
+So we changed it to BLAST each query separately, that way we can take it as a binary output - were there hits or not - for each query.

+Original - Main Branch: all query sequences in one file, this file gets BLASTed against species of interest genome, number of hits taken, percentage of hits calculated.

+Update01 - Update01 Branch: query sequences in separate files, each file gets BLASTed against sepecies of interest genome, binary statistics calculations - were there hits or not? <-- meant to control for the same query sequence potentially popping up multiple times in the genome

 ## Getting Started

 Work off of the code from Update01 Branch - this is the most recent and most up-to-date set of code.